MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/dotnet-core.md

+# Using MSAL.NET with .NET Core

+>[!NOTE]
-_Note_: this feature is available from version 4.0.0 on .NET Core and from version 4.1.0 on .NET Classic.
+>This feature is available from version 4.0.0 on .NET Core and from version 4.1.0 on .NET Classic.

 ## Embedded vs System Web UI